guannanqu/guannanqu.github.io/_pages/research.md

 - Yiheng Lin, Yang Hu, Guannan Qu, Tongxin Li, Adam Wierman, Bounded-regret MPC via perturbation analysis: prediction error, constraints, and nonlinearity, NeurIPS 2022.

+**Learn to Stabilize**

+Machine learning has been applied to control systems to learn to control an unknown system with provable performance guarantee (e.g. regret, competitive ratio).
+However, in addition to performance, an equally important property of control systems is *stability*, without which there is no performance to even talk about.
+In this project, we investigate the ``learn to stabilize'' problem for an unknown system, and study fundamental questions like sample complexity.
+- Ziyi Zhang, Yorie Nakahira, Guannan Qu, Stabilizing Linear Systems under Partial Observability: Sample Complexity and Fundamental Limits, NeurIPS 2025 ([link](https://openreview.net/pdf?id=KwHsZJatB8))
+- Ziyi Zhang, Yorie Nakahira, Guannan Qu, Learning to stabilize unknown LTI systems on a single trajectory under stochastic noise, UAI 2025.
+- Yang Hu, Adam Wierman, Guannan Qu, On the Sample complexity of stabilizing LTI systems on a Singlle Trajectory, NeurIPS 2022 ([link](https://arxiv.org/abs/2202.07187))
+- Songyuan Zhang, Yumeng Xiu, Guannan Qu, Chuchu Fan, [Compositional Neural Certificates for Networked Dynamical Systems](https://proceedings.mlr.press/v211/zhang23a.html), 5th Learning for Dynamics and Control Conference, 2023 (oral presentation).

 **Bridging Model-based and Model-Free Methods**

 Traditional controller synthesis typicalls starts with a first-princeples model and designs a controller with provable stability and robustness guarantee.
 In contrast, recent RL approaches do not assume a model and learns a controller (often times neural network based) in a data driven manner, which experimentally can perform well even for complex dynamical systems.
 However, the RL approach is often data and computation heavy, requires extensive tuning, and lacks provable guarantess.
 In this project, we seek to combine both approaches and achieve the best of both worlds.

+- Junxuan Shen, Adam Wierman, Guannan Qu, Combining Model-based Controller and ML Advice via Convex Reparameterization, L4DC 2024 ([link](https://proceedings.mlr.press/v242/shen24a.html))

 - Guannan Qu, Chenkai Yu, Steven Low, Adam Wierman, Exploiting Linear Models for Model-Free Nonlinear Control: A Provably Convergent Policy Gradient Approach ([link](https://arxiv.org/pdf/2006.07476))